Center Sandwich, New Hampshire

-Center Sandwich is a census-designated place in the town of Sandwich in Carroll County, New Hampshire, United States.
+Center Sandwich is a census-designated place in the town of Sandwich, New Hampshire, United States.
 It is the primary settlement in the town and had a population of 156 at the 2020 census.
 The village center and surrounding area are listed on the National Register of Historic Places as the Center Sandwich Historic District.

 The village is home of the Sandwich Fair, held annually in early October.

 History

 Center Sandwich began as the site of an early gristmill, erected in 1768 by Daniel Beede, which was followed in 1780 by a sawmill, both on the banks of the Red Hill River.
 Roads were then built to the area, and the village and surrounding rural parts of town grew from about 900 people in 1790 to over 2,000 in 1820.
 Most of the village's development and growth occurred in the years before the Civil War, resulting in residential and civic buildings that are largely vernacular Federal and Greek Revival in style.
 Because no railroads were built to serve the area, Center Sandwich declined in importance after the Civil War.
 Only a small number of changes occurred in the village in the 20th century.
 The oldest surviving building in the village is the 1792 Baptist church, originally Federal in style, but later given Greek Revival features.